locationtech/geomesa/docs/tutorials/geomesa-examples-featurelevelvis.rst

 ``DataStore`` connecting to the same features in GeoMesa, ``user`` could only have a subset of those features returned because of the lower security authorization.

-If you found this tutorial helpful, have additional questions, or run into an error at any step of the way, feel free to `reach out on our listserv <mailto:geomesa-users@locationtech.org>`__.